kign/c4wa/etc/doc/language.md

 [here](https://github.com/kign/c4wa/blob/master/etc/wasm-printf.js).

 If you are verifying your code in standard C compiler (which is recommended), it will probably complain about returning stack value from a function `find_boundary_box`.
-You can restructure your code slightly to avoid this warning:
+You can safely ignore it, or if it bothers you, restructure your code slightly to avoid this warning:

 ```c